 Cloth Wiring Harnesses for 1952 and Earlier Beetles

-Zarwerks is proud to be the exclusive supplier of cloth loomed wiring harnesses for 1952 and earlier VW Beetles.
+Zarwerks is the premier supplier of cloth loomed wiring harnesses for 1952 and earlier VW Beetles.
 These reproduction harnesses were developed after extensive research and analysis of original harnesses found in early split window Beetles and are constructed of the very best materials available.
 The wires in the earliest versions of these harnesses are cloth covered PVC wires in the correct colors.
 Cloth braided PVC gives the insulation and longevity benefits of PVC wiring with the vintage look of cloth covering.
-All of the the harnesses are all braided with black cotton loom.
+Most of the the harnesses are all braided with black cotton loom.
 The larger diameter segments are machine braided using multi-thread machines after the harnesses are constructed, just like the originals.
-The thinner diameter harnesses are hand covered with a black cotton looming.
+Some of the thinner diameter harnesses are hand covered with a black cotton looming.
 The ends of the wires are all terminated as they were in the factory over 50 years ago, they are stripped, non-corrosive rosin flux treated and dip-tinned in molten lead/tin (solder) to insure the ends do not fray.
 The correct spade terminals and metric specification brass eyelets are used on the wires that had such termination's originally.
-All of these connectors are soldered to the wire ends, not crimped.
+All of these connectors are soldered to the wire ends, not just crimped.

 We also have harness kits for all Sept '52 and earlier Cabriolets and Hebmullers.